 SPIE – The International Society for Optics and Photonics Three award winning students who apply optics or photonics related technology, techniques or principles to their projects receive certificates and monetary awards.
 The Society is committed to education and the next generation of optical scientists and engineers.

 U.S. Air Force The U.S. Air Force is proud to recognize the top students questing for excellence in the science and engineering fields that exemplify the scientific process ideally aerospace related, but projects in math or science field are also acceptable.
-The award recipients receive a certificate, flash drive, electronics and Victory sport bag.
+The award recipients receive a certificate, a Victory sport bag with electronics.

 U.S. Metric Association Certificate of Award The U.S. Metric Association awards two certificates to the students whose project involves a significant amount of quantitative measurement and which best uses the SI metric system for those measurements.

 USDA Forest Service Pacific Northwest Research Stations The USDA Forest Service’s Pacific Northwest Research Stations generate and communicate scientific knowledge that assists land managers, policymakers and citizens understand and make informed choices about people, natural resources and the environment.
-Three plaques presented for “Outstanding Natural Resource” projects.
+Plaques and certificates are presented for “Outstanding Natural Resource” projects.

 USDA Forest Service Pacific Northwest Research Station Seattle The Seattle Division of the USDA Forest Service Pacific NW Research Stations recognizes projects that show excellence in statistical thinking including design of data collection methods, graphing and data analysis, statistical inference and/or statistical theory.
 The award includes a certificate, cash and a Wolfram Mathematica software license.
 Honorable Mention award receives a certificate.